pmndrs/react-postprocessing/README.md

 All effects are consumed by effect composer, `EffectComposer`, that creates passes and other things required for compositor to work.

-You can pass effects either using children:
+You can pass effects using children:

 ```jsx
 import React from 'react'